james-millner/technomads-talk-1/slides/images.md

 Spring Framework is a Web MVC framework for Java.

 Spring Boot is designed to get you up and running as quickly as possible, with minimal upfront configuration of Spring.

-Spring Boot takes an opinionated view of building production-ready applications.
+--

+## Docker

+A tool for developers that allows us to easily pack, ship, and run any application.

+Docker builds apps as a lightweight, portable, self-sufficient containers, which can run virtually anywhere.
+Similar to Virtual machines but not quite.

+--

+## What we'll cover

+- Setting up a web application project
+- Explore creating a headless web service
+- Create some core HTML for the web app to serve up
+- Adding models and data into the HTML
+- Creating a docker image of the application for preparing to deploy

 ---